makegov/procurement-tools/README.md

 print(FAR.get_section("17.502-2"))
 # Returns a pydantic model with the title, section number, url, and text of the section

+print(PeriodicTable.get_random_innovation())
+# Returns a dict with an innovation from the FAI Periodic Table of Acquisition Innovations
 ```

 ## Installation